 Welcome back!
 In our previous blog, we talked about the importance of buying the right A/C unit for your home.
-We discussed the factors that are taken into consideration when you’re needing air conditioning installation, as well as the consequences of having the wrong sized unit, and how an oversized air conditioner is inefficient and expensive.
+We discussed the factors that are taken into consideration when you’re needing air conditioning installation, as well as the consequences of having the wrong-sized unit, and how an oversized air conditioner is inefficient and expensive.
 But what happens when purchase an air conditioner that’s too small for your home?

 When your air conditioner is too small, you will run into issues with efficiency and very high costs for operation.
-This is because a unit that it not sufficient for the amount of square footage in a building will continue to “catch up,” to warmer temperatures, but will not be successful.
+This is because a unit that is not sufficient for the amount of square footage in a building will continue to “catch up,” to warmer temperatures, but will not be successful.
 The result is an air conditioner that won’t shut off.
 Not only is this not energy efficient, but it will be costly to run the system, especially during the peak summer months.

 This formula is accurate, but it’s also important to consider the region in which we live.
 For a home in Denver, this size of air conditioning unit would be sufficient.
 If you live in the same size home in Las Vegas, your home would need to be a three-ton unit to work efficiently.

 Getting the right unit for your home is important for your finances, and for the environment.
-If you currently have the wrong sized air conditioner in your home, please contact the professionals at our HVAC company Premier Heating and Air for air conditioning installation and any of our other HVAC services.
+If you currently have the wrong-sized air conditioner in your home, please contact the professionals at our HVAC company, Premier Heating and Air, for air conditioning installation and any of our other HVAC services.